You are here: Home » Blogs » How Does A PSA Nitrogen Generator Work?

 1. Air Compression

-Ambient air is compressed to high pressure.
+Ambient air compressed to 4–7 bar

 2. Filtration